 - Johnson, David.
 2022.
-Thinking Government: Public Administration and Politics in Canada, Fifth Edition.
+Public Administration and Politics in Canada, Fifth Edition.
 Toronto: University of Toronto Press.
-Referred to in the weekly topics and readings section as Johnson. - Howlett, Michael, M. Ramesh and Anthony Perl.
-2020.
+ISBN for Epub (electronic version) 9781487533489 -\$75.95.
+Used copies are okay if this edition.
+Referred to in the weekly topics and readings section as Johnson. - Howlett, Michael et al. 2020.
 Studying Public Policy: Principles and Processes, Fourth Edition.
-Toronto: Oxford University Press Canada.
-Referred to in the weekly topics and readings section as Howlett et al. - Baker, Pam.
-2023.
-ChatGPT for Dummies.
-Hoboken, NJ: John Wiley and Sons. - Pahlka, Jennifer.
-2023.
-Recoding America: Why Government is Failing in the Digital Age and How We Can Do Better.
-New York: Metropolitan Books, Henry Holt and Company.
+Toronto: Oxford University Press.
+ISBN 9780199026142--\$115.00.
+Used copies are okay if this edition.
+Electronic Version may be lower priced Referred to in the weekly topics and readings section as Howlett et al. - Ableson, Donald E. and Stephen Brooks (eds).
+2024.
+History Has Made Us Friends: Reassessing the Special Relationship between Canada and the United States.
+Montreal: McGill-Queen's University Press.
+ISBN 9780228021025 -- \$39.95.
+Used copies are okay.
+Electronic version may be lower priced.